2019 Wisconsin Badgers football team

 The 2019 Wisconsin Badgers football team represented the University of Wisconsin–Madison in the 2019 NCAA Division I FBS football season.
 The Badgers were led by fifth-year head coach Paul Chryst and competed as members of the West Division of the Big Ten Conference.
 They played their home games at Camp Randall Stadium in Madison, Wisconsin.

 Wisconsin began the year with six dominating victories, including outscoring their three non-conference opponents 158–0, and beating then-No. 11 Michigan 35–14 in the conference opener.
 The Badgers rose to sixth in the AP Poll, but suffered their first loss to unranked Illinois, who were 32.5-point underdogs.
 The next week, Wisconsin lost soundly to Ohio State, 38–7.
 To close out the regular season, the team beat rival and eighth-ranked Minnesota on the road to secure their place in the Big Ten Championship Game.
 There, Wisconsin fell to Ohio State a second time, 34–21.
 They were invited to the Rose Bowl to play Pac-12 Conference champion Oregon, where they lost, 28–27, to end the year with a 10–4 record.
 It was their fourth Rose Bowl loss in a row, after 3 straight from 2011 to 2013.

 The Badgers were led on offense by junior running back Jonathan Taylor, who, for the second consecutive year, was the recipient of the Doak Walker Award and was a unanimous All-American.
 Taylor finished tied atop the Big Ten Conference and third nationally with Ohio State's J. K. Dobbins with 2,003 yards and 21 touchdowns.
 Center Tyler Biadasz was also a unanimous All-American.
 Quarterback Jack Coan led the passing game, finishing with 2,727 yards and 18 touchdowns on the year.
 Defensively, the team was led by first-team all-conference linebacker Zack Baun, who led the team with 12.5 sacks.

-Previous season

-The 2018 team started the year at fourth in the pre-season AP Poll, tied for the highest start in school history.
-The team finished with a disappointing five regular season losses, and were invited to the Pinstripe Bowl to play Miami (FL) in a rematch of the 2017 Orange Bowl.
-The Badgers won the rematch and finished the year at 8–5.